-- Represented the interests of a client before the courts of Georgia on issues related to the Hague Convention on the Civil Aspects of International Child Abduction;
+- Advised a client in a dispute concerning matters under the Hague Convention on the Civil Aspects of International Child Abduction.

 The four-partner team at BGI Legal provides a ‘responsive, proactive and solution-oriented service to a wide range of international corporates both directly and on a referral basis from major international law firms; it has built a strong reputation acting for investors and lenders on many of the country s largest projects.
 The ‘excellent Lasha Gogiberidze has led the team s work in several major energy mandates, including advising an Asian investor on a hydropower project.
 Gogiberidze is also regularly involved in financing work, including inter-bank lending, regulatory lending (to comply with capital adequacy requirements) and capital markets work, where Unana Gogokhia is also establishing a strong reputation.

 Legal director Unana Gogokhia focuses on financial transactions, and stands out for her experience of capital markets and derivatives.
 Clients appreciate her ability to "look at the issue very scrupulously and bring up points in the transaction that none of the other parties spotted."
 Sandro Bibilashvili is increasingly recognised in the market.
 He is involved in some of the firm's biggest project finance mandates and has recently been active working on energy projects.
 Counsel Tamara Tevdoradze enters the rankings on the back of positive praise.
 "She is very reliable, accurate and punctual, thinks in a very logical way and has very strong arguments," a client says